 Please share this information with your neighbors.
 Mosquitoes fly from yard to yard, so the best way to eliminate them is to work with your neighbors to identify and implement the suggestions in this blog.

-I hope I convinced you that mosquito sprays are harmful and given you some insight into why natural mosquito control is possible.
+I hope I convinced you that mosquito sprays are harmful and given you some insight into why natural mosquito control is necessary and possible.